sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 ## Implementation Details

 This version of the Deeplab_v3 segmentation network uses the Tensorflow Slim package.
-The ResNet-50 implementation is available at [Tensorflow-Slim Github](https://github.com/tensorflow/models/tree/master/research/slim/nets).
+The baseline ResNet-50 implementation is available at [Tensorflow-Slim Github](https://github.com/tensorflow/models/tree/master/research/slim/nets).
 Following the best results reported in [Deeplab_v3](https://arxiv.org/pdf/1704.06857), this implementation employs the following network configuration:

 -          *output stride = 16*
 -          *Fixed multi-grid atrous convolution rates of (1,2,4) to the new Atrous Residual block (block 4).*